openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 ### Key Attestation {#key-attestation}

 Wallets MUST support key attestations as defined in Annex D of [@!OIDF.OID4VCI].
-If batch issuance is used and the Credential Issuer has indicated (via `cryptographic_binding_methods_supported ` in it's metadata) that cryptographic binding is required, all public keys used in Credential Request SHOULD be attested within a single key attestation.
+If batch issuance is used and the Credential Issuer has indicated (via `cryptographic_binding_methods_supported` metadata parameter) that cryptographic holder binding is required, all public keys used in Credential Request SHOULD be attested within a single key attestation.

 ## Issuer Metadata